 9) We’ve had bad experiences with systems in the past.
 Will vendors guarantee satisfaction?

-Truth is, when a deployment goes sideways or fails outright, it usually ties back to LMS selection mistakes or shortcuts.
 Certainly, sellers hold some responsibility and often get blamed.
 But there are no guarantees, and success is primarily on the buyer’s shoulders.

 The best way to protect yourself is to be sure you make a fully informed decision based on a strong foundation of use cases, requirements and apples-to-apples vendor comparison.